ucsf-ferguson-lab/blotRig/README.md

 ## Install

-Run the following lines of code to download the source files and install the required R libraries.
+Copy and paste the following lines of code into RStudio, and run them to download the source files and install the required R libraries.

 ```{r}
 #download repo